 The advent of technology has impacted our lives beyond imagination.
 The beginning of the 19th Century marks the revolution of the widespread adoption of industrial processes.
-Slowly, the inventions seemed to be on an exponential rise for manufacturing programs As time progressed, the invention of cars to powered flights, from minute calculating devices to supercomputers, from miniature refrigeration systems to centralized cooling structures.
-From the invention of the light bulb and electricity to power backup generation facilities; human has contributed to this revolutionary advent of technology to simplify his everyday life.
-These technologies’ impact on our lives and manufacturing programs is humongous; it seems though we have invented and contributed to this massive evolution, we no longer control ourselves.
-Instead, it is technology that controls us.
+Slowly, the inventions seemed to be on an exponential rise for manufacturing programs.
+As time progressed, the invention of cars to powered flights, from minute calculating devices to supercomputers, from miniature refrigeration systems to centralized cooling structures.
+From the invention of the light bulb and electricity to power backup generation facilities, humans have contributed to this revolutionary advent of technology to simplify their everyday lives.
+These technologies’ impact on our lives and manufacturing programs is humongous; it seems as though we have invented and contributed to this massive evolution, and we no longer control ourselves.
+Instead, it is the technology that controls us.
 So let us see the role of manufacturing, electronics, and robotics in the automation industry and how it has impacted our lives.

-The industrial revolution can be mainly attributed to the development of two crucial manufacturing/ mechanical and electrica systemsl.
+The industrial revolution can be mainly attributed to the development of two crucial manufacturing/ mechanical and electrical systems.
 On the other hand, the robotic revolution exploits the fusion of human intelligence, numerous methods of computations, electrical systems, manufacturing industry, mechanical systems, manufacturing training, and metallurgical studies.
 It is thus the amalgamation of the best available technologies to develop an astonishing range of self-regulating organisms.

-In layman’s terms, a robot can be referred to as a machine that possesses abilities to carry a range of complex actions automatically, mainly backed up and programmable by a computer.
-Robotic automation has immensely dissolved in multiple areas of manufacturing and you can learn how to handle them and work with them via advanced manufacturing programs.
-This includes performing robotic welding, assembly, handling raw materials, shipping, and even product packaging.
-In addition, they are highly leveraged to expand the applicability base to a broader perspective.
+A robot can carry complex actions, mainly backed up and programmable by a computer.
+Robotic automation has dissolved in multiple areas of manufacture manufacturing areas to handle them and work with them via advanced manufacturing programs.
+This includes performing robotic welding, assembly, handling raw materials, shipping, etc.

-Certainly not.
-According to multiple predictions, though 59% of the entire manufacturing industrial activities will be automated in a few decades, 41% of the remaining activities are to be performed by humans.
-These robots will indeed contribute to the creation of more jobs in robotics and related fields and the industrial sector as well.
-According to the reports of a Swiss think tank, robots will certainly displace more than 70 million jobs globally.
-Still, they will also create over 130 million new ones amounting to a net positive approximation of 60 million jobs.
+I certainly not.
+According to multiple predictions, though 59% of manufacturing industrial activities will be automated in a few decades, 41% of the remaining activities will be performed by humans.
+These robots will create more jobs in robotics and related fields and the industrial sector.
+A Swiss think tank said robots would displace 70 million jobs globally.
+However, they will also create over 130 million new ones amounting to a net positive approximation of 60 million jobs.

-The involvement of the electronics industry in robotics and robotic automation in the electronics industry is inseparable.
+The electronics industry’s involvement in robotics and robotic automation in the electronics industry is inseparable.
 Robotics use for electronics and semiconductors has increased tremendously, leading to reduced installation times and total cost of implementation of robotic solutions.

-In the electronic sectors, the components that constitute a wide range of devices are much smaller than in the other conventional robotics application, thus assuring the quality and preciseness of higher-end devices.
-Furthermore, accuracy in the manufacturing of these devices is crucial as the precision of locating, assembling, and placing the parts is critical for the proper functioning of any device.
+In the electronic sectors, the components that constitute a wide range of devices are much smaller than in the other conventional robotics applications, thus assuring higher-end devices’ quality and preciseness.
+Furthermore, accuracy in manufacturing these devices is crucial as the precision of locating, assembling, and placing the parts is critical for the proper functioning of any device.
 Besides these, the fragility of the components demands gentle handling to avoid micro-cracks or other potential physical damages to the products.

-Robotics thus contribute to the production of high output, adaptability, increased yield in the electronics and fabrication industry.
+Robotics thus contribute to high output, adaptability, and increased yield in the electronics and fabrication industry.

 The word “robot” is derived from the Czech word “Robotnik,” which means “to slave.”
 In the early 1960s, Factories initially commenced using these machines to handle some of the dangerous and mundane operations that humans didn’t prefer working on.
 But, the robots emerged more powerful than they were destined to be, taking up unwanted tasks and accomplishing the work with unprecedented accuracy, efficiency, speed, and precision.
-Presently, they can perform a range of functions that can be classified as Type of movement, Application, Architecture, Brand, Ability to be collaborative according to various criteria.
+Presently, they can perform various functions classified as Type of movement, Application, Architecture, Brand, and Ability to be collaborative according to various criteria.

 With the rise in labor costs and higher competition for low-wage overseas, more and more manufacturers are using robot technologies.
 As a result, 90% of modern robots are found in factories.